Sunday, 17 October 2021

 Kadambar malai / Kadambarkoil, கடம்பர்மலை, கடம்பர் கோயில், Pudukkottai District, Tamil Nadu.

-The visit to this Kadambar Koil, at Kadamba Malai near Narthamalai was a part of Heritage Visit to temples around Keeranur in Pudukkottai District, organized by “Yaaooyakay – யாஊயாகே” group on 2nd and 3rd, October 2021.
-It was told that the temple was built inside a fort and the remains of the walls can be seen.
+The visit to this Kadambar Koil, at Kadamba Malai near Narthamalai, was a part of a Heritage Visit to temples around Keeranur in Pudukkottai District, organized by “Yaaooyakay – யாஊயாகே” group on 2nd and 3rd October 2021.
+It was said that the temple was built inside a fort, and the remains of the walls can be seen.

-The temple is facing North west direction in orientation with the Hill, Kadambar malai.
-The Temple tank is in front.
-Prakara walls are built only on three sides.
-Two balipeedas and a Rishabam are between the Temple tank and the entrance.
-Dwarapalakas are at the entrance of ardha mandapam.
+The temple is facing North west direction in orientation with the Hill, Kadambar Malai.
+The temple tank is in front.
+Praharam walls are built only on three sides.
+Two balipeedas and a Rishabam are between the temple tank and the entrance.
+Dwarapalakas are at the entrance of the ardha mandapam.
 Dakshinamurthy is alone in the koshtam.

-In ardha mandapam loose sculptures of Brahma, Uma Maheswara, etc,.
-In praharam Ambal / Durgai (..?), Saptamatrikas in two panels and Vinayagar.
+In the ardha mandapam loose sculptures of Brahma, Uma Maheswara, etc. In praharam Ambal / Durgai (..?), Saptamatrikas in two panels and Vinayagar.
 A Shiva Linga and 2 Chandikeswarar are carved on the rock in the form of a bas-relief.

 ARCHITECTURE

-The main temple consists of sanctum sanctorum, antarala, ardha mandapam and mukha mandapam.
-Ambal shrine built at a latter stage is on the south side of the main temple.
-The main temple followed the Dravidian style of architecture with adhisthana, bitti, prastaram, Greevam, Sigaram and Stupi.
-An ekathala Vimana is on the sanctum sanctorum.
+The main temple consists of the sanctum sanctorum, antarala, ardha mandapam, and mukha mandapam.
+The Ambal shrine, built at a later stage, is on the south side of the main temple.
+The main temple followed the Dravidian style of architecture with adhisthana, bitti, prastaram, greevam, sigaram, and stupi.
+An eka tala vimana is over the sanctum sanctorum.

-The adhisthanam consists of Upanam, Padmam vari, kampu, Jagathi, small atho padmam, small oorthuva padma, vrutha Kumuda, small atho padmam, kampu, kandam, kampu, oorthuva padmam, pattikai, atho padmam and kampu.
-As per Kasyapa silpa sastra the style of architecture is Pushba pushkalam in pada bandha adhisthanam.
+The adhisthanam consists of Upanam, Padmam vari, kampu, jagathy, small atho padmam, small oorthuva padmam, vrutha kumuda, small atho padmam, kampu, kandam, kampu, oorthuva padmam, pattikai, atho padmam, and kampu.
+As per Kasyapa Silpa Sastra, the style of architecture is pushba pushkalam in pada bandha adhistanam.

-The vethigai is with kandam ( with kanda pada ), kampu, oorthuva padmam, pattikai and kampu.
+The vedikai is with kandam (with kanda pada), kampu, oorthuva padmam, pattikai, and kampu.

 The Bitti / pada varga or the walls are supported with Vishnu kanda pilasters.
-The pilasters consists of Asuvapatham, 8 surface leg, idaikattu, kalasam, thadi, Kumbham, Padma mandi and Palakai.
+The pilasters consist of Asuvapatham, 8 surface legs, idaikattu, kalasam, thadi, kumbham, Padma Mandi, and Palakai.
 Deva koshtas are at the centre of bitti, with Nakulapada pilasters.
-Veerakandam, Utharam and prastaram are on the above pillars.
-Kapotha, viyalavari, two nasikudus, Kodipalai and maiya palai are on the prastaram.
-Nasikoodus are with kaadam, thorana and flower arrangements.
-Vedhigai, big Nasikoodu are on the sutra Vimana.
-The Vimanam is of Dravidian style.
+Veerakandam, Utharam, and prastaram are on the above pillars.
+Kapotha, viyalavari, two nasikudus, kodipalai, and maiya palai are on the prastaram.
+Nasikoodus are with kaadam, torana, and flower arrangements.
+Vedikai and big nasikoodu are on the sutra vimana.
+The vimanam is of Dravidian style.

-Antarala is with two pillar panchara.
-Mukha mandapa is very much similar to prastaram of sanctum sanctorum and central koshta has the pathra thorana.
-The Maha mandapa base / adhisthanam is with Upanam, Padmavari and Kampu.
-The Maha mandapa is with three angas Chithra kanda pillars with nagabandam, pothyal, uthram thangi and roof.
+Antarala is with a pillar panchara.
+Mukha mandapa is very similar to the prastaram of the sanctum sanctorum, and the central koshta has the pathra thorana.
+The Maha mandapa base / adhisthanam is with Upanam, Padmavari, and Kampu.
+The Maha mandapa has three angas: Chithra kanda pillars with nagabandam, pothyal, uthram thangi, and the roof.

 HISTORY AND INSCRIPTIONS

-This temple was built during Pallava period by the Mutharaiyars.
-The Inscriptions recorded from this temple and on the rocks belongs to Rajaraja-I, Rajendra-II, Kulothunga-I, Maravarman Sundara Pandyan and Vijayanagars.
+This temple was built during the Pallava period by the Mutharaiyars.
+The Inscriptions recorded from this temple and on the rocks belong to Rajaraja-I, Rajendra-II, Kulothunga-I, Maravarman Sundara Pandyan, and the Vijayanagars.
 The inscriptions of Rajaraja-I and Rajendra-II are inscribed on the surface prepared exclusively for these inscriptions.
-As per the inscriptions this place was called as Rettapadikonda Chozhavalanattu annalvayil Kootrathu Telugukulakalapuram.
-During Kulothunga Period this place was called as Kulothunga Chozha Pattinam.
+As per the inscriptions, this place was called Rettapadikonda Chozhavalanattu annalvayil Kootrathu Telugukulakalapuram.
+During the Kulothunga Period, this place was called Kulothunga Chozha Pattinam.

 Rajendra Chozha-II’s 4th reign year inscription records the Vanika kuzhu ( group ), Thisaiyaayirathu Ainnurruvar.
-In that A Merchant Arumozhi, who belongs to Narthamalai was fixed a betrothal, Kattileruthal, one of the marriage ritual with a Girl.
-This was objected by Thillai Koothan and some people.
+In that, A Merchant Arumozhi, who belongs to Narthamalai, was fixed a betrothal, Kattileruthal, one of the marriage rituals, with a Girl.
+This was objected to by Thillai Koothan and some people.
 They also arranged another betrothal with Raman’s daughter and compelled Arumozhi.
-On hearing this the previous Girl took poison and died.
+On hearing this, the previous Girl took poison and died.
 The Vanika Kuzhu ordered Arumozhi to construct a Temple for Sangu Parameswari Amman and light a nandha deepam, as a parikara.

 Rajaraja Chozha’s 22nd reign year inscription records his complete meikeerthi / title and endowment of burning a perpetual lamp for which 2 Kalanju gold was gifted by a person of Keralanthaka valanattu Annavayil Kootrathu Kizhathayanallur.

-Thiribhuvana Chakravarthy Rajendra’s period inscription records that a land was gifted to Akalanga Achari for doing thirupani to this temple’s, Thiruvanaika Udaya nayanar temple and Nachimar Temple along with his father.
-During that time Thirukodu Devar was installed by them and for the same as dakshina / remuneration was the above land gifted.
+Thiribhuvana Chakravarthy Rajendra’s period inscription records that a land was gifted to Akalanga Achari for doing thirupani to this temple, Thiruvanaika Udaya nayanar temple, and Nachimar Temple, along with his father.
+During that time Thirukodu Devar was installed by them, and for the same as dakshina / remuneration was the above land was gifted.

-Sri Sundara Pandyan’s period inscription records that Thiru kamakotta Nachiyar and Thiruvanaikavudaya nayanar was established by A Merchant Pazhuvoorudayan.
-The Inscription further records the gift of land after sale.
+Sri Sundara Pandyan’s period inscription records that Thiru Kamakotta Nachiyar and Thiruvanaikavudaya Nayanar were established by A Merchant Pazhuvoorudayan.
+The Inscription further records the gift of land after the sale.

 LEGENDS

-It is believed that, when, Hanuman was carrying the Sanjeevini Hill from north to save the life of soldiers and Lakshmana during the war between Rama and Ravana, Nine pieces were fallen down and formed these 9 hills.
+It is believed that, when Hanuman was carrying the Sanjeevini Hill from the north to save the lives of soldiers and Lakshmana during the war between Rama and Ravana, nine pieces were fallen down and formed these 9 hills.

-In Another legend Naradar, came and stayed here for some time.
-Hence this place was called as Nardar Malai and the same corrupted to the present name of Narthamalai.
+In another legend, Naradar came and stayed here for some time.
+Hence, this place was called Nardar Malai, and the same was corrupted to the present name of Narthamalai.

 TEMPLE TIMINGS

-Since the temple is under Archaeological Survey of India, regular Poojas are not done.
+Since the temple is under the Archaeological Survey of India, regular Poojas are not done.

 HOW TO REACH

-Nearest Railway station is Keeranur and Junction is Tiruchirappalli
+The nearest Railway Station is Keeranur, and the Junction is Tiruchirappalli

 The remains of old Fort